visatlas/mmasia2021/content/blog/reviewer-guidelines/index.md

 - An Area Chair solicits reviews for up to 10 papers.
 - An Area Chair reads the ten papers and the reviews.
 - An Area Chair ensures that the reviews have followed the reviewer guidelines.
-- An Area Chair summarizes the strengths and weaknesses of each paper, makes a recommendation, and presents the recommendation at the TPC meeting.
+- An Area Chair summarises the strengths and weaknesses of each paper, makes a recommendation, and presents the recommendation at the TPC meeting.
 - An Area Chair adheres to the schedule for the review and selection process.

 If you have any questions about the guidelines, please contact the Program Chairs.